hobbit19/Uniswap-trading-client/README.md

 <b>Main coin/token</b>: The token or coin you want to trade tokens for and with

-<b>Buy/Sell boundary</b>: The amount of balance (calculated in $) that a token or your main coin/token has to be present to deduct whether the latest action was a buy or a sell.
-For instance: in the value is 100 ,your maincoin option ethereum and have 120$ worth of ethereum on your address, the bot will see the latest action as "sell".
+<b>Buy/Sell boundary</b>: The amount of balance (calculated in $) that has to be present in (main-)tokens or coins has to be present in the wallet, to deduct whether the latest action was a buy or a sell.
+For instance: iF the value is 100, your maincoin option ethereum and have 120$ worth of ethereum In your address, the bot will see the latest action as "sell".

-<b>Token ETH address</b>: Fill the token eth address you want to trade (such as 0x00000000000000000)
+<b>Token ETH address</b>: Fill the token eth address you want to trade (such as 0x0000000000000000000000000000000000000000)

-<b>Low($)</b>: The price you want the trader to sell the token for (0.01 = 1 dollar cent)
+<b>Sell($)</b>: The price you want the trader to sell the token for (0.01 = 1 dollar cent)

-<b>High($)</b>: The price you want the trader to buy the token for (0.01 = 1 dollar cent)
+<b>Buy($)</b>: The price you want the trader to buy the token for (0.01 = 1 dollar cent)

-<b>Activate and Trade with ETH</b>: Toggle if you want to activate trading with your main coin/token
+<b>Activate and Trade with ETH</b>: Toggle if you want to activate trading with your main-coin/token

 <b>Trade with ERC (Experimental!)</b>: Toggle if you want to trade the token with other ERC tokens of which this option is activated (see tokentokennumerator)